NBISweden/NBIS-template-support-reports/README.md

 - **NGI Stockholm** In any and all publications based on data from NGI Sweden, the authors must acknowledge SciLifeLab, NGI and Uppmax, like so:  [The authors would like to acknowledge support from Science for Life Laboratory, the National Genomics Infrastructure, NGI, and Uppmax for providing assistance in massive parallel sequencing and computational infrastructure.](https://ngisweden.scilifelab.se/info/faq#how-do-i-acknowledge-ngi-in-my-publication)

 ### Work-log <a name="work-log"></a>
-_Include optionally work-log for the project with dates of meetings and key notes.
+_**Optionally** include work-log for the project with dates of meetings and key notes.
 In principle the same information should be in Redmine e.g._

 A brief project history containing key points: